0hsn/hence/docs/api-docs.md

     obj_key: string, name of the function to access result for.

 Returns:
-    - Resulting object of function found.
+    - Resulting FuncConfig object for the function key given.
     - None when function not found.
 ```